 - Boy Scouting provides a natural bridge between the various programs in Scouting, and leaders should understand the importance of transition.

 - It would be difficult and confusing to simultaneously model Cub Scouting, Boy Scouting and Venturing in one course.

 - The course content and leadership principles introduced apply to Scouters of all leadership positions and will provide a common foundation of leadership skills to be used throughout all program areas.

 Who is Eligible to attend?

-Wood Badge for the 21st Century is now, more than ever, for every Adult Scouter regardless of position or tenure.
-The skills learned at Wood Badge can benefit you in your Pack, Troop or Venture Crew - and more importantly - it benefits the youth by providing better training for our adult leaders.
+Wood Badge is for every Adult Scouter regardless of position or tenure.
+The skills learned at Wood Badge can benefit you in your Pack, Troop, Team, or Venture Crew – and more importantly – it benefits the youth by providing better training for our adult leaders.

 The candidate should be a registered adult leader of the BSA, belonging to any one of its programs: Cub Scouting, Boy Scouting, Varsity Scouting, Venturing, or a Professional Scouter.
 The candidate should have completed Youth Protection and Leader Specific Training for their current registered position prior to attending Wood Badge.